-2. A survey of general manufacturing companies adjusted to the Company's relative size.
-This second group is included to ensure that not only are comparisons made with competitors, but that manufacturing companies of a size similar to the Company are also reviewed.
-There were between 144 and 272 companies (depending on the position) that participated in the Compensation Consultant's September 2006 survey for the executive officer positions.
+2. A combination of two surveys of general manufacturing companies adjusted to the Company's relative size.
+This second group is included to ensure that comparisons are made with competitors, as well as manufacturing companies of a size similar to the Company.
+There were between 144 and 272 companies

+(depending on the position) that participated in the Compensation Consultant's surveys for the executive officer positions.